-- 1.1 Governance comprises the systems, processes, culture, and values by which the Cheshire Fire Authority (the Authority) and Cheshire Fire and Rescue Service (the Service) direct and manage together, along with the activity through which they account to and engage with the people of Cheshire. - 1.2 The Authority covers the four unitary areas of Cheshire East, Cheshire West and Chester, Halton, and Warrington.
+- Governance comprises the systems, processes, culture, and values by which the Cheshire Fire Authority (the Authority) and Cheshire Fire and Rescue Service (the Service) direct and manage together, along with the activity through which they account to and engage with the people of Cheshire. - 1.2 The Authority covers the four unitary areas of Cheshire East, Cheshire West and Chester, Halton, and Warrington.
 The Authority is a separate legal body, with the power to set council tax and to set its own policies and procedures, without seeking the approval of these local councils.
 Each council appoints a number of elected Members to serve on the Authority.
 As an Authority Member, councillors represent the whole of Cheshire and are not just required to act as the formal representatives of their own council.
-The Authority as the governing body ensures that the Service operates in a lawful, open, inclusive, and honest manner, making sure public money is safeguarded, properly accounted for, and spent wisely and has effective arrangements in place to manage risk. - 1.3 Production of an Annual Governance Statement (AGS) is a requirement under the Accounts and Audit Regulations (England) 2015 and helps to ensure that a reliable system of internal controls can be demonstrated. - 1.4 In March 2022, CIPFA published an advisory note setting out key messages surrounding recent governance failures identified in statutory and non-statutory reviews and public interest reports.
-While the Authority has not been part of these reviews or reports, there are lessons to be learned for all organisations that take governance seriously.
+The Authority as the governing body ensures that the Service operates in a lawful, open, inclusive, and honest manner, making sure public money is safeguarded, properly accounted for, and spent wisely and has effective arrangements in place to manage risk. - 1.3 Production of an Annual Governance Statement (AGS) is a requirement under the Accounts and Audit Regulations (England) 2015 and helps to ensure that a reliable system of internal controls can be demonstrated. - 1.4 In May 2025, CIPFA published an Addendum covering the annual review of governance and the annual governance statement.
 One key message relates to the AGS which is a key document for any organisation, and when completed correctly and with rigour, can be used to identify failings of governance and provide an opportunity internally to improve and thereby reduce risk.
 It should normally be approved at the same time or no later than the Statement of Accounts and should be regarded as a vital tool by those charged with governance and the leadership team. - 1.5 The AGS is a key corporate document for the Authority which provides an accurate representation of the corporate governance arrangements and controls in place that have supported the delivery of organisational objectives during the year.
 The AGS provides information about where arrangements have been effective and notes where any improvements are required.